-- the duty to set the framework of the school's policy on pupil discipline after consultation with the parents and pupils of the school; - responsibility to ensure that the school complies with this policy; - delegated powers and responsibilities to the Headteacher to ensure that school personnel and pupils are aware of this policy; - delegated powers and responsibilities to the Headteacher to ensure all visitors to the school are aware of and comply with this policy; - appointed a coordinator for behaviour and discipline to work with the Headteacher; - the duty to support the Headteacher and school personnel in maintaining high standards of behaviour; - responsibility for ensuring that the school complies with all equalities legislation;

-- nominated a designated Equalities governor to ensure that appropriate action will be taken to deal with all prejudice related incidents or incidents which are a breach of this policy; - responsibility for ensuring funding is in place to support this policy; - responsibility for ensuring this policy and all policies are maintained and updated regularly; - responsibility for ensuring all policies are made available to parents; - the responsibility of involving the School Council in:
+- the duty to set the framework of the school's policy on pupil discipline after consultation with the parents and pupils of the school - responsibility to ensure that the school complies with this policy - delegated powers and responsibilities to the Headteacher to ensure that school personnel and pupils are aware of this policy - delegated powers and responsibilities to the Headteacher to ensure all visitors to the school are aware of and comply with this policy - appointed a coordinator for behaviour and discipline to work with the headteacher - the duty to support the headteacher and school personnel in maintaining high standards of behaviour - responsibility for ensuring that the school complies with all equalities legislation - nominated a designated Equalities governor to ensure that appropriate action will be taken to deal with all prejudice related incidents or incidents which are a breach of this policy - responsibility for ensuring funding is in place to support this policy - responsibility for ensuring this policy and all policies are maintained and updated regularly - responsibility for ensuring all policies are made available to parents - the responsibility of involving the School Council in: - determining this policy with the Governing Body - discussing improvements to this policy during the school year - organising surveys to gauge the thoughts of all pupils - reviewing the effectiveness of this policy with the Governing Body - nominated a link governor to: - visit the school regularly - · work closely with the Headteacher and the coordinator - ensure this policy and other linked policies are up to date - ensure that everyone connected with the school is aware of this policy - attend training related to this policy - report to the Governing Body every term - annually report to the Governing Body on the success and development of this policy. - responsibility for the effective implementation, monitoring and evaluation of this policy.

-Role of the Headteacher
+Role of the Headteacher and Senior Leadership Team